Pulp Motion: Framing-aware multimodal camera and human motion generation: Detailed dataset

 \subsection{Detailed pipeline}

 In this section, we describe the construction of the \dataname{} dataset, illustrated in Figure~\ref{supp:fig:dataset}.
-We first apply an off-the-shelf camera-human pose estimator~\citep{wang2024tram} to infer both camera and human poses from video clips.
+We first apply an off-the-shelf camera-human pose estimator~\citep{wang2024tram} to infer both camera and human poses from video clips of the CondensedMovies dataset~\citep{bain2020cmd}.
 As noted in the main manuscript, a key challenge of video-based pose estimation is handling occluded or unseen body parts, which are often inaccurately predicted.

 To address this, we first identify poorly estimated regions by reprojecting visible joints.
 We then use a vision-language model (VLM) to generate captions describing human motion, providing bounding boxes around the target person to guide the model’s focus.
 We show an example of human motion caption generation in \Cref{fig:prompt_example} with input prompt and VLM response.